Boeing proposes full 787 battery fix to FAA - sources

 However, the source said engineers have raised questions about the safety of venting flames outside the plane, especially if it is on the ground and being fuelled.
 The effect could be something like a flamethrower, this person said.

-(Reporting by Andrea Shala-Esa and Alwyn Scott; Editing by Gerald E. McCormick, Dan Grebler, David Gregorio and Gunna Dickson)
+(Reporting by Andrea Shala-Esa and Alwyn Scott; Editing by Gerald E. McCormick, Dan Grebler, David Gregorio, Gunna Dickson and Jackie Frank)

-SAN DIEGO Airbus expects to have access to some European export credit financing on a "case by case" basis in 2017, its sales chief said on Monday.